JanSnieg/ModelowanieFizyczne/README.md

     }
 }
 ```
-Visible variable is random int from 100 to 130.
+'Visible' variable is random int from 100 to 130.
-So here I'm just making my particles transarent, and if there are fully transparent they will become smoke:
+So here I'm just making my particles transparent, and if theye are fully transparent they will become smoke:
 ```
 void Particle2D::smokeOn()
 {